Previewing apps in the browser

-How to preview and test your app on an iOS simulator
+How to preview and test your iOS or Android app in the browser

 To create a .app